Bonapona/Apuntes-Certified-Bug-Bounty-Hunter/Web/Web Service & API Attacks.md

 ##### Definition

-he root element of all WSDL files.
+The root element of all WSDL files.
 Inside the definition, the name of the web service is specified, all namespaces used across the WSDL document are declared, and all other service elements are defined.

 ```xml
 <wsdl:definitions targetNamespace="http://tempuri.org/"